nullscreen/bh/README.md

 Bh - Bootstrap Helpers
 ======================

-Bh provides a set of powerful helpers that streamlines the use of [Bootstrap components](http://getbootstrap.com/components) in Rails views.
+Bh provides a set of helpers that streamlines the use of [Bootstrap components](http://getbootstrap.com/components) in Rails views.

 The **full documentation** is available at [rubydoc.info](http://rubydoc.info/github/Fullscreen/bh/master/frames).